Deer Stand Placement Strategy and Setup Tips Complete With Diagrams

 The one thing that you want with all of the tree stands is some camouflage.
 The worst thing that you want to do is hang on the side of a tree in the wide open.
 You also do not want to be silhouetted against the sky.

 You should hang your treestand at least 4 - 6 weeks before the deer season to give the deer a chance to acclimate to the treestand.
-Properly camouflaging the deer stand will help with this.
+Properly camouflaging the the stand will help with this.
+This is also the time to cut shooting lanes from the stand to where you expect the deer to travel.

 It has been our experience that your best chance at a successful hunt, especially on a mature buck will be the first time you hunt any deer stand, so plan to get there early and stay late.